pratham9467/pratham9467/README.md

 ## About Me

 Hi there! 👋 I'm Pratham Bindal, a software developer and student passionate about building web applications.
-I’m currently learning **Three.js** to create immersive 3D web experiences.
+I’m currently learning **AI**.

 ---